DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Experimental Design and Implementation

 \subsection{Dataset}

 We are using the publicly available RxRx19a dataset, which is the first morphological imaging dataset of cells infected with SARS-CoV-2 \cite{heiser2020identification}.
 The dataset consists of HRCE and African green monkey kidney epithelial (Vero) cell lines subjected to three different conditions: 1) mock non-infected control, 2) infection with ultraviolet (UV)-light inactivated SARS-CoV-2 (irradiated for 20 minutes), or 3) infection with SARS-CoV-2 at multiplicity of infection (MOI) of 0.4.
 All samples were incubated for 96 hours.
-A library of 1672 small molecules and FDA-approved treatments were applied to a subset of SARS-CoV-2 infected samples in 6+ half log concentrations with six replicates per dose for each compound.
-All cells were stained with five fluorescent dyes detecting various subcellular structures, each imaged in a separate channel on a fluorescent confocal high-content imaging microscope.
+A library of 1672 small molecules and FDA-approved treatments were applied to a subset of {samples 24 hours before being infected with} SARS-CoV-2 in 6+ half log concentrations with six replicates per dose for each compound.
+All cells were stained with five fluorescent dyes detecting various subcellular structures, each imaged in a separate channel on a fluorescent confocal high-content imaging microscope {(a set of representative example sample cell populations from multiple conditions and compounds can be seen in Fig~\ref{Fig:egcells})}.
 The dyes include Hoechst (nucleus), Syto14 (nucleoli and cytoplasmic RNA), phalloidin (actin cytoskeleton), Concanavalin A (ConA; endoplasmic reticulum) and Wheat Germ Agglutinin (WGA; Golgi and plasma membrane).
 The dataset consists of more than $300$K $5$-channel labeled images of size $1024 \times 1024$ and is publicly available through the \href{https://www.rxrx.ai/rxrx19a}{\textit{Recursion} website}: \url{www.rxrx.ai/rxrx19a}.

-For this work, we only used the HRCE cell line and merged the mock control and the UV inactivated control into a single non-infected class, as no cytopathic effects were observed in either condition \cite{heiser2020identification}.
-We also verified this by using each sample image's corresponding deep learning embeddings included in the dataset.
-We decided to merge mock control and UV-inactivated into a single class as they were indistinguishable by a trained classifier.